canyon289/intro_to_pydata/lessonplans/day_1.md

 * Show how variables are assigned in python with `=` operator
 * Explain how duck typing in python works using `+` operator
   * Show that adding `2 + 2` returns `4` but `'2' + '2'` return `22`
-  * Show how if pythong can't "figure it out" an exception is raised
+  * Show how if python can't "figure it out" an exception is raised
 * Showcase python builtins, in particular `type, len, str, int, bool`

 #### Students Do: Fix the broken examples (10 minutes)